Issues and Positions

 the push for more transparency over our response through the launching of a website.
 I will continue

-fighting for safe and dignified housing.
+fighting for safe and dignified housing for all residents.

 The civil unrest during the uprising destroyed access to essential goods and services for some of the most vulnerable and marginalized residents in our state, along with jobs and housing that many individuals and families relied on to survive.
 We must build back stronger than before, and in doing so, ensure that those who want to return are able to without being displaced.